XanaduAI/thewalrus/paper.md

 ---
-title: 'The Walrus: the fastest calculation of hafnians, Hermite polynomials and Gaussian boson sampling'
+title: 'The Walrus: a library for the calculation of hafnians, Hermite polynomials and Gaussian boson sampling'
 tags:
   - Python
   - quantum computing